-Piper's foreword to a new book by Tom Schreiner can be found here, where we read this statement:
+Piper's foreword to a new book by Tom Schreiner can be found here, where we read his statement that clearly approves and commends a Heaven-By-Works message:

 As Tom Schreiner says, the book 'tackles one of the fundamental questions of our human condition: how can a person be right with God?'
 The stunning Christian answer is: sola fide - faith alone.
 But be sure you hear this carefully and precisely: He says right with God by faith alone, not attain heaven by faith alone.
 There are other conditions for attaining heaven ...